fornellas/3d_printed_keyboard/docs/index.md

 ## Hacking TypeMatrix keyboard

-In 2012, I had a sky accident, that got me stuck to a wheel chair for a month and at home for 6 months.
+In 2012, I had a ski accident, that got me stuck to a wheel chair for a month and at home for 6 months.
 Having plenty of time available, I decided fix the firmware issues.
 At that time, [Arduino Leonardo](https://www.arduino.cc/en/Main/arduinoBoardLeonardo) was introduced, supporting [emulating a keyboard](https://www.arduino.cc/reference/en/language/functions/usb/keyboard/), so it was a perfect fit for doing this.
 I quickly assembled a prototype:

 ![TypeMatrix prototype](/{{ site.github.repository_name }}/pictures/TypeMatrix/Prototype.jpg)